Local Statement for Newport/Morehead City, NC

 - PLAN: Emergency plans should include the potential for

-- ACT: Heed any flood watches and warnings.
+- ACT: Listen for tornado watches and warnings.
+If a tornado

 execution of emergency plans during tropical events.